element-hq/lk-jwt-service/e2e-tests/README.md

  └──────────────────────────────────────────────────────────────────────────┘
 ```

-Each test file is its own binary and defines exactly one test.
-They all
-share a single stack: bringing it up costs minutes, so the tests never do it
+All tests share a single stack: bringing it up costs minutes, so the tests never do it
 themselves. `cargo xtask e2e` runs `docker compose up -d --build` once, waits
 for every component to report healthy, runs the whole suite against that one
 stack and finally tears it down again with `docker compose down -v`.
 A test